signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 We reached Bangalore quite early.
 I was trying to convince Sonakshi and Niranjan to come to the Savandurga trek with me but I was not successful.
 Niranjan said he would come.
 Then Sonakshi went her way, while me and Niranjan headed to his place.
-We were planning freshen up (no showering) and then head to the meetup location for Savandurga.
+We were planning to freshen up (no showering) and then head to the meetup location for Savandurga.
 In the end Niranjan also ditched me.
 I removed the base layer I was wearing.
 That improved the smell a tiny bit.
 I left Niranjans place